huihiuhuai/WaterFramesBackported/README.md

 - JNA

     You will need jna and jna-platform libraries (5.10.0 for example).
-If you have a recent minecraft installation you can find these in some libraries folder.
+If you have a recent minecraft installation you can find these in some libraries' folder.
 (These might probably be included in mod jar in newer version of the mod)

     It should be installed in ``mods`` folder like any other mod (though the game will probably warn you that it's not a mod)